-- 01 Qualified retirement plan distributions (does not apply to IRAs) you receive after separation from service in or after the year you reach age 55 (age 50 for qualified public safety employees). - 02 Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service). - 03 Distributions due to total and permanent disability. - 04 Distributions due to death (does not apply to modified endowment contracts). - 05 Qualified retirement plan distributions up to (1) the amount you paid for unreimbursed medical expenses during the year minus (2) 7.5% of your adjusted gross income for the year. - 06 Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (does not apply to IRAs). - 07 IRA distributions made to unemployed individuals for health insurance premiums. - 08 IRA distributions made for higher education expenses. - 09 IRA distributions made for purchase of a first home, up to \$10,000. - 10 Distributions due to an IRS levy on the qualified retirement plan. - 11 Qualified distributions to reservists while serving on active duty for at least 180 days. - 12 Other (see Other below).
+- 01 Qualified retirement plan distributions (does not apply to IRAs) you receive after separation from service in or after the year you reach age 55 (age 50 for qualified public safety employees). - 02 Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service). - 03 Distributions due to total and permanent disability.
+You are considered disabled if you can furnish proof that you cannot do any substantial gainful activity because of your physical or mental condition.
+A physician must determine that your condition can be expected to result in death or to be of long, continued, and indefinite duration. - 04 Distributions due to death (does not apply to modified endowment contracts). - 05 Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 10% (or 7.5% if you or your spouse are age 65 or older) of your adjusted gross income for the year. - 06 Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (does not apply to IRAs). - 07 IRA distributions made to unemployed individuals for health insurance premiums. - 08 IRA distributions made for higher education expenses. - 09 IRA distributions made for purchase of a first home, up to \$10,000. - 10 Distributions due to an IRS levy on the qualified retirement plan. - 11 Qualified distributions to reservists while serving on active duty for at least 180 days. - 12 Other (see Other below).
 Also, enter this code if more than one exception applies.